ros-hybrid-behaviour-planner/so_data/README.md

 * frameids: frameids of gradient data to be returned (None == all frames will be considered)
 * static: static gradient data will be returned
 * moving: moving gradient data will be returned
-* repulsion: moving gradient data with frame = pose frame will be returned
 * frame: frame which will be considered in returning agent sets; if no frame is specified 'pose_frame' will be used

 The following options are available: